Project Director

 EBL Graduate Students

-Ann Marie Gawel, PhD Candidate, Iowa State University.
+Ann Marie GawelPhD 2022, Iowa State University.
+Now a Smith Fellow.
 I study novel ecosystems and conservation in the Mariana Islands.
 Part of my PhD thesis focuses on seed dispersal in non-native vertebrates in a system that has lost its native vertebrates (the island of Guam).
 I am also addressing social science questions in my thesis, focused on how public perceptions and misperceptions affect conservation goals.
 I have a BA from the University of Chicago and MSc from the University of Guam.
 I joined the EBL team in August 2016 after working for four years as a regulatory biologist for the U.S. Fish and Wildlife Service.
-Outside of my research, I enjoy hiking, outrigger-canoe-paddling, and raising a ruckus for social justice.Hernani Fernandes Magalhães de Oliveira, Iowa State University.
-I am currently a Postdoctoral Research Associate at Iowa State University studying the seed dispersal of birds and bats on the Mariana Islands.
-During my career, I have explored the impact of natural and anthropogenic variations on species diversity and interactions across the worldwide tropics (Africa, South and Central America, and Oceania) using different techniques, such as DNA barcoding, geometric morphometrics, camera recording systems, and mist nets.
+Outside of my research, I enjoy hiking, outrigger-canoe-paddling, and raising a ruckus for social justice.

-Christiana Quinata, MSc Student, Iowa State University.
+Christiana Quinata, MSc 2022, Iowa State University.
 I joined the lab after working for several years as a biologist for the Department of the Navy in Guam.
 I received my BS in Biology from Regis University.
 I am interested in ecology, conservation and food web dynamics nuanced by introduced species and habitat modification in the Mariana Islands.
 I am excited about conservation work and applying scientific research through natural resource management and interacting with stakeholders involved.

 Marianas-based EBL Field Crew